-The inspection team consisted of one inspector, a specialist advisor and an Expert by Experience.
+The inspection team consisted of two inspectors, an inspection manager and an Expert by Experience.
 An Expert by Experience is a person who has personal experience of using or caring for someone who uses this type of care service.
-The specialist advisor was a nurse who looked at care planning arrangements and medication procedures.

 Service and service type